Symphony No. 3 (Nielsen)

 The Danish composer Carl Nielsen wrote his Symphony No. 3 "Sinfonia Espansiva", Op.
 27, FS 60, between 1910 and 1911.
 Around 35 minutes in length, it is unique in his symphonic output for having vocal parts, specifically wordless solos for soprano and baritone in the second movement.

 The symphony followed Nielsen's tenure as bandmaster at the Royal Danish Opera in Copenhagen.
 Nielsen himself conducted the premiere of the work, along with the premiere of his Violin Concerto, on February 28, 1912 with Copenhagen's Royal Danish Orchestra.

-The character designation of the first movement (Allegro espansivo) serves as the symphony's subtitle, but it is not clear what Nielsen meant by 'espansiva'.
-Composer Robert Simpson wrote that it suggests the "outward growth of the mind's scope".

 Within two months of its premiere the symphony was in the repertoire of the Royal Concertgebouw Orchestra in Amsterdam, and by 1913 it had seen performances in Germany (Stuttgart), Sweden (Stockholm) and in Finland (Helsinki).
 It did not receive a public performance in the United Kingdom until 1962, under Bryan Fairfax.